On the trace fields of hyperbolic Dehn fillings: Preliminaries

 \subsection{The $A$-polynomial}

-For a given $1$-cusped hyperbolic $3$-manifold $M$, the A-polynomial of $M$ is a polynomial with $2$-variables introduced by Cooper--Culler--Gillett--Long--Shalen in \cite{CCGLS}.
-More precisely, let $T$ be a torus cross-section of the cusp and $\mu, \lambda$ be the chosen meridian and longitude of $T$.
-Then the $A$-polynomial of $M$ is
+For a given $1$-cusped hyperbolic $3$-manifold $M$, the $A$-polynomial of $M$ is a polynomial with $2$-variables introduced by Cooper--Culler--Gillett--Long--Shalen in \cite{CCGLS}.
+The subject has been studied in great detail, as it provides much topological information of $M$.
+We will not present all the technical details about the topic in this paper, but will instead provide a brief outline of its construction and necessary properties that will be utilized later in proving the main theorem.
+For a more comprehensive description of the $A$-polynomial, we suggest readers refer to, for instance, \cite{Cha} or \cite{CCGLS}.